friendsofstrandseq/mosaicatcher-pipeline/README.md

 ## SNV calls for haplotype separation

-The MosaiCatcher pipeline requires a set of genotyped single nucleotide variants (SNVs) to distinguish haplotypes, including the assignment of individually sequenced strands of a chromosome to a certain chromosome-length haplotype.
+The MosaiCatcher Pipeline requires a set of genotyped single nucleotide variants (SNVs) to distinguish haplotypes, including the assignment of individually sequenced strands of a chromosome to a certain chromosome-length haplotype.